amirgabrieli/aqua-operator/docs/DeployOpenShiftOperator.md

 oc apply -f <<AQUA SCC FILE PATH>>
 ```

-2. Change the cluster role which is bind to "aqua-sa" to use "aqua-scc" SCC, and the cluster role which is bind to "aqua-kube-enforcer-sa" to use "nonroot" and "hostaccess" SCCs.
-Edit the cluster role YAML file and update the ```.rules.resourceNames``` section in the file.
+2. Change the ClusterRole which is bind to "aqua-sa" to use "aqua-scc" SCC, and the cluster role which is bind to "aqua-kube-enforcer-sa" to use "nonroot" and "hostaccess" SCCs.
+Edit the relevant ClusterRole YAML file and update the ```.rules.resourceNames``` section to point to the respective SCCs.

-3. Make sure to deploy Aqua in non-root mode by updateing property  'runAsNonRoot' in CustomResource to ture e.g.  ```.spec.runAsNonRoot:true``` .
+3. Deploy Aqua in non-root mode by setting the property 'runAsNonRoot'  to 'true' in relevant CustomResource e.g.  ```.spec.runAsNonRoot:true``` .

 ## CR Examples ##